goliviero/software_get_started/R_tutorial/README.rst

   R functions, packages, and syntax.
 - RStudio's online learning resources, including interactive tutorials and courses.
-- Online courses  and tutorials on  websites such as  DataCamp, Udemy, and Coursera.
 - Books  on R  programming, such  as "R  for Data  Science" by  Hadley Wickham and Garrett Grolemund.